bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 If we keep pushing the privacy features, then that also means that we can make sure that `Lightning` can exist into the future as an equal system where everyone can participate.

-Rita: 00:30:33
+Evan: 00:30:33

 But I think the important thing is that the privacy features, they got to come first.

 You can't expect to bolt them on later.

+Calle: 00:30:39

 A hundred percent agree.

-Shinobi: 00:30:40
+Michael: 00:30:40

 You're kind of doing that now though with `blinded paths`.

 They are being bolted on as we speak.

-Walton: 00:30:45
+Shinobi: 00:30:45

-Let's poke a little fun at `t-bast`(Bastien Teinturier) here and I'll say I'm very happy that his proposal to not do onion routing at first and try to add it later is not what we did.
+Let's poke a little fun at Tadge Dryja here and I'll say I'm very happy that his proposal to not do onion routing at first and try to add it later is not what we did.

 Because given the current state of players in the network like Lightspark, all these big businesses getting on board, I don't think we would have been able to add that afterwards.

 ## Privacy and Tor

-Calle: 00:31:11
+Walton: 00:31:11

 Is the `Lightning` network over reliant on `Tor` for privacy?

-Walton: 00:31:18
+Shinobi: 00:31:18

 From a theoretical point of view yes but it's really hard to run a reliable node over `Tor`.